MicrosoftDocs/dynamics365smb-devitpro-pb/properties/properties/devenv-sqldatatype-property.md

 - Any value beginning with "0" \(zero\) can be entered in the code field and is stored as an Integer base data type.

   > [!NOTE]
-  >  You can change the SQL Data Type of a code field from Varchar or Integer to Variant and the data in the column is changed accordingly.
-You cannot change the SQL Data Type of a code field from Variant to Varchar or Integer, unless there are no rows in the table or unless the field contains only an empty string in every row.
+  > You can change the SQL Data Type of a code field from BigInteger or Integer to Variant and the data in the column is changed accordingly.
+You cannot change the SQL Data Type of a code field from Variant to Varchar, BigInteger, or Integer, unless there are no rows in the table or unless the field contains only an empty string in every row.
+You cannot change the SQL Data Type of a field that is part of the primary key.

 ## See Also